banner

 Some digital sources:

 Course Description: This course looks to Shakespeare and his vivid characters to explain us as humans, because no one has come closer to capturing human nature in its widest variety as has the Bard.
 When Shakespeare began to write, there was little systematic study of the human mind and emotions.
-Shakespeare can be considered to have created the human if we credit the playwright with pioneering the psychological fields in literature and for so utterly altering human consciousness that, after him, the world was a different place and we were different creatures.
-Of special interest are Shakespeare’s explorations of existence and being (Hamlet), life and personality (Falstaff), love and loss (Romeo & Juliet), family and death (King Lear), and legacy (The Tempest).
+Shakespeare can be thus considered to have created the human.
+We credit the playwright with pioneering the psychological fields in literature and for so utterly altering human consciousness that, after him, the world was a different place, and we were different creatures.
+Of special interest are Shakespeare’s explorations of the meaning of life (Hamlet), a love of life (Falstaff), love and loss (Romeo & Juliet), family and death (King Lear), and life’s legacy (The Tempest), all in a larger project that interrogates the perennial questions, “What is the good life?
+What makes a life good?”

 Course Purpose & Objectives: Students participating in this learning community will: